-If you are in a relationship and planning to marry in the future and have property or assets that you might not want your new partner to have in the event of a divorce, a prenuptial agreement can be the solution you need to reduce uncertainties or to clarify what should happen with property on divorce.
+Pre-nuptial agreements are designed to help those in a relationship who plan to marry in the future.
+When you have property or assets that you might not want your new partner to have in the event of a divorce, a pre-nuptial agreement can be the solution you need.
+This can help reduce uncertainties and clarify what should happen with property in the event of a divorce.

-To ensure your prenuptial agreement is given the most weight at court, certain procedures have to be followed such as having independent legal advice and there being full disclosure of finances.
+While a pre-nuptial agreement is not legally binding, it can carry some considerable weight in the event of a relationship breakdown.
+To ensure your pre-nuptial agreement is given the most weight at court, certain procedures have to be followed.
+These include having independent legal advice and there being full disclosure of finances.

-Frequently asked questions about Cohabitation Agreements in the UK
+Frequently asked questions about cohabitation agreements in the UK

 A cohabitation agreement can be prepared at any time during your relationship, but you should particularly consider it if:

-- You are buying a house together, but have contributed different shares to the deposit;
+- You are buying a house together, but have contributed different shares to the deposit.

-- You are moving into your partner’s house and will be contributing to the monthly mortgage instalments;
+- You are moving into your partner’s house and will be contributing to the monthly mortgage instalments.

 - Your partner is coming to live in your house.

-Frequently asked questions about Pre-nuptial Agreements in the UK
+Frequently asked questions about pre-nuptial agreements in the UK

 Yes, you can vary an existing pre-nuptial agreement.
-It is very important that you each receive independent legal advice before doing this, and that any variation is prepared by a professional to ensure it is effective.
+It is very important that you each receive independent legal advice before doing this and that any variation is prepared by a professional to ensure it is effective.
 Alternatively, if you are married and never entered a pre-nuptial agreement, but now want to make an agreement about what should happen if you divorce, we can help you prepare a post-nuptial agreement.

 Any agreement may have a massive impact on your future financial security.
 It is very important that you are properly advised on the agreement before you sign it.